Pages: 24

 Implementation (Execution) Phase

 In this stage, the project tasks are put into action.
 The actions are placed according to the project strategy.
 Project implementation includes controlling and monitoring.
 Continuous adjustments are made according to the requirements.
-The progress report is constantly provided to the authority (Atkinson, Crawford and Ward, 2006).
+The progress report is constantly provided to the authority (Atkinson, Crawford, and Ward, 2006).
 The stakeholders are constantly given the required information regarding operational growth.
-Detailed procurement strategies were developed and followed to define the procurement contracts for supply chain management for key construction, advancement and support services, tunnelling services, stations and rail networks which were operated by the integrated programme management team (Munns and Bjeirmi, 1996).
-An assurance software for technically ensured operating organisations, including the supply chain, the structure managers, and the operator was developed for the documentation and description of different obligations.
+Detailed procurement strategies were developed and followed to define the procurement contracts for supply chain management for key construction, advancement, and support services, tunneling services, stations, and rail networks which were operated by the integrated program management team (Munns and Bjeirmi, 1996).
+An assurance software for technically ensured operating organizations, including the supply chain, the structure managers, and the operator was developed for the documentation and description of different obligations.

-In the finalisation of the comprehensive plan, an optimised early contractors' engagement phase was developed and carried out to get the advantage of contractors (Atkinson, 1999).
-When the main tunnelling started, the objectives became more centred on the maintenance of the complicated interfaces between subway drives, stations, portal and constructions and the local authority and participants who were involved and affected those operations.
-Authorities and project funding were given by Crossrail Act and consent of Parliament in 2008 with the support of the joint patrons including "Transport for London (TfL)" and the "Department for Transport (DfT)".An entire £14·8billion funding package was granted for the project.
+In the finalization of the comprehensive plan, an optimized early contractors' engagement phase was developed and carried out to get the advantage of contractors (Atkinson, 1999).
+When the main tunneling started, the objectives became more centered on the maintenance of the complicated interfaces between subway drives, stations, portals, and constructions and the local authorities and participants who were involved and affected those operations.
+Authorities and project funding were given by the Crossrail Act and consent of Parliament in 2008 with the support of the joint patrons including "Transport for London (TfL)" and the "Department for Transport (DfT)".An entire £14·8billion funding package was granted for the project.

 Closing Phase

-The last phase of the project involves the handing over of the deliverables to the users and closing supplies and also communicating with the authorities for resource management, releasing the resources, providing accurate documents to the authorities (Bannerman, 2012).
-Operations of the Elizabeth line have now reached its dynamic final level, at a time of major instability owing to the threats and potentials of further outbreaks of the Coronavirus.
-Crossrail has stepped up its efforts to complete outstanding development and trial running assurance actions.
+The last phase of the project involves the handing over of the deliverables to the users closing supplies communicating with the authorities for resource management, releasing the resources, and providing accurate documents to the authorities (Bannerman, 2012).
+Operations of the Elizabeth line have now reached its dynamic final level, at a time of major instability owing to the threats and potential of further outbreaks of the Coronavirus.
+Crossrail has stepped up its efforts to complete outstanding development and trial-running assurance actions.

 The execution strategy of Crossrail was designed in the inner document "Crossrail Project Delivery Strategy" in the year 2009.
-The strategy was founded on the model in which the entire operations would be engineered, procured, developed and commissioned by Crossrail and its industry partners.
-The series of integral projects were accomplished by the combined delivery group in which Crossrail was accountable for distribution and declaration of the necessities of the sponsors (Van etal., 2012).
+The strategy was founded on the model in which the entire operations would be engineered, procured, developed, and commissioned by Crossrail and its industry partners.
+The series of integral projects was accomplished by the combined delivery group in which Crossrail was accountable for the distribution and declaration of the necessities of the sponsors (Van et al., 2012).
 Crossrail got involved in the agreement of "Network Rail", "London Underground" and other parties as it was essential to accomplish the program.
-Crossrail also clarified the health and security, ecological and superiority regime under which the entire program was executed.
+Crossrail also clarified the health and security, ecological, and superiority regime under which the entire program was executed.
 Crossrail managed the financial resources and findings according to the requirements of the project.
 It also integrated different programs and also managed public relations.

-The project was also established and developed on the basis of sustainability.
-A performance declaration was recognised as a self-determining measure to the agreement of the contractors' contract-related essentials (Larsson and Larsson, 2020).
-The preparation of a technical assurance policy issued to record and describe these commitments and various tasks between Crossrail, the supply chain, the supervisors of infrastructures and the operator.
-In order to achieve the benefit of contractors in the completion of the specific design an optimised early contractors intervention method was designed and implemented.
-When every tunnelling and station contract was signed, the contractor and the designer had a duration of advanced six weeks to evaluate the design for security, constructively and effectiveness.
+The project was also established and developed based on sustainability.
+A performance declaration was recognized as a self-determining measure to the agreement of the contractors' contract-related essentials (Larsson and Larsson, 2020).
+The preparation of a technical assurance policy issued to record and describe these commitments and various tasks between Crossrail, the supply chain, the supervisors of infrastructures, and the operator.
+To achieve the benefit of contractors in the completion of the specific design an optimised early contractors intervention method was designed and implemented.
+When every tunneling and station contract was signed, the contractor and the designer had a duration of six weeks to evaluate the security design, constructively and effectively.

 The findings of the design evaluations by the contractor then affected the end product and the building schedule of the contractor (Bushuiev and Kozyr, 2020).
 Via its designers, Crossrail held the ultimate construction liability to ensure that the finished design included all responsibilities and specifications.
-In order to ensure continuity among specifications and outputs in parallel contracts, the original disciplinary framework was used during the design, contracting, and operational stage.
+To ensure continuity among specifications and outputs in parallel contracts, the original disciplinary framework was used during the design, contracting, and operational stages.

 Waterfall Project Management Methodology

-The Crossrail project in Elizabeth line went through a series of complicated sequences.
-The entire approach of the project was centred on a correlated process of multiple phases (Atkinson, Crawford and Ward, 2006).
-At least five to seven phases are adopted in the waterfall model which operate in a strict linear sequence, where a process does not commence before the previous phase is finished.
+The Crossrail project in the Elizabeth line went through a series of complicated sequences.
+The entire approach of the project was centered on a correlated process of multiple phases (Atkinson, Crawford, and Ward, 2006).
+At least five to seven phases are adopted in the waterfall model which operates in a strict linear sequence, where a process does not commence before the previous phase is finished.
 The exact names of the stages differ, but they were initially identified in separate names by their inventor, Winston W. Royce.

 Verification: This phase is where the project is patterned and monitored by the client to confirm that it satisfies the provisions set at the beginning of the project (Atkinson, 1999).
 Through presenting the complete product to the customer, the project aim is accomplished.
-Crossrail has not yet started the railway services as the operations at the last stage of the project is going on and due to the external obligations concerning the Corona Virus outbreak, the project cannot be opened for public usage.
-However, the Crossrail authority is aiming to start its services in 2021.
+Crossrail has not yet started the railway services as the operations at the last stage of the project is ongoing and due to the external obligations concerning the coronavirus outbreak, the project cannot be opened for public usage.
+However, the Crossrail Authority is aiming to start its services in 2021.

 Tools

-Crossrail aimed to recruit management with best practises and Systems of delivery in the management of agreements (Van etal., 2012).
+Crossrail aimed to recruit management with best practices and Systems of delivery in the management of agreements (Van et al., 2012).
 Conventional project management approach such as work "breakdown structure" with related cost regulator and "financial management", a combined project management timetable, "commodity-based earned value reporting" and a robust trend and "change control process" was applied in this project.

 Leadership

-Guides for best practise were organised and released to discuss major risky operations, for instance, excavation preparation, building fire security, operation of the railway tunnel building and use of sprayers concrete lining exclusion zones (de etal., 2020).
+Guides for best practices were organized and released to discuss major risky operations, for instance, excavation preparation, building fire security, operation of the railway tunnel building, and use of sprayers concrete lining exclusion zones (de et al., 2020).
 Front-line leadership preparation for Subordinates was offered to all supervisor contractors.
-Therefore, the central section delivery committee rationalised its leadership again to be more coordinated to produce and deliver the official outcome to different stakeholders engaged in the service and management of the railway.
+Therefore, the central section delivery committee rationalized its leadership again to be more coordinated to produce and deliver the official outcome to different stakeholders engaged in the service and management of the railway.

 Although the terms of the three triangle components might vary, they quantify the same things in actuality: a fixed budget, a fixed timetable and a fixed collection of requirements or performance metrics (Picciotto, 2020).
 In project management, the "triple constraint theory" states that a project operates within the restrictions of possibility, time, and cost.
 The other two would invariably be impacted by an alteration in one of the aspects.
 For instance, if a customer requests to add any additional things to the development of the project, to get those completed, they would have to invest more resources and time.

-Scope: A project has various opportunities which are often transformed into practical deliverables (Klein and Müller, 2020).
-The project objectives often get evolved with the advancement of the project.
+Scope: A project has various opportunities that are often transformed into practical deliverables (Klein and Müller, 2020).
+The project objectives often evolve with the advancement of the project.
 Additional stretches on news development of features influence time and budget.
-The Crossrail project of the Elizabeth line had also started with initial scope alignment process.
-It coved the probable scopes of project development and advanced concepts were considered while outlining the scopes for further development of the quality of the deliverables.
+The Crossrail project of the Elizabeth line had also started with the initial scope alignment process.
+It covered the probable scopes of project development and advanced concepts were considered while outlining the scope for further development of the quality of the deliverables.

 Cost: Projects involve a range of sequential operations.
-Thus, consistent scheduling of these tasks requires proper cost breakdown and estimation (de etal., 2020).
+Thus, consistent scheduling of these tasks requires proper cost breakdown and estimation (de et al., 2020).
 Increased project features and scopes can impact the time allocated for the accomplishment of the project which directly influences the cost structure of the project.
-Project cost and scheduling were also controlled by a separate dedicated team yet the costs often fluctuated due to the gradual increase in project uncertainty and complexity.
+Project cost and schedule were also controlled by a separate dedicated team yet the costs often fluctuated due to the gradual increase in project uncertainty and complexity.

 Phase 4 |